HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/manage_users_groups_liberty.md

 After the registry is configured, you can view users and groups through the Manage Users and Groups portlet.

-1. Log in to HCL Digital Experience as an administrator.
+1. Log in to DX Compose as an administrator.

 2. Click the **Administration menu** icon.
 Then, click **Access > Users and Groups**.